 A consortium application is an application built around a joint research plan, where each party to the consortium applies for funding.
-The Academy treats the consortium application as a single application, although the funding is granted to each subproject separately.
+The Academy of Finland treats the consortium application as a single application, although the funding is granted to each subproject separately.
 Consortium compositions cannot be changed after the call deadline.
 Read the guidelines for consortium applications.

 In addition to a doctoral degree, the principal investigator (PI) of the proposed project must also have other significant scientific merits.
 Usually the PI is a researcher at the professor or docent (adjunct professor) level.
+These criteria also apply to subproject PIs in consortia.
 In addition, the applicant must have a close connection with Finland to support the implementation of a multi-year project.
 This connection must be evident from the application.